SinglePages/NeuralNetworks/Sections/04-SingleNeuron.m4.md

 ]])

 In the code snippet above, a matrix multiplication is indicated in PyTorch using the `@` symbol (a `*` is used for element-wise multiplications).
 A key to understanding matrix math is to examine the shapes of all matrices involved.
-Above, $X$ has a shape of $(N \times n_x)$, $\mathbf{w}$ has a shape of $(n_x \times 1)$, and $b$ is a scalar.
+Above, $X$ has a shape of $(N \times n_x)$, $\mathbf{w}$ has a shape of $(n_x \times 1)$, and $b$ is a scalar multiplied by an appropriately-shaped matrix of all ones (so that we can add $b$ to each element of the $X\mathbf{w}$ result).
 Inner dimensions (the last dimension of the left matrix and the first dimension of the right matrix) must be the same for any valid matrix multiplication.

-The scalar, $b$, is added element-wise to every element in the final matrix due to [broadcasting](https://pytorch.org/docs/stable/notes/broadcasting.html) (this is a common library feature, not necessarily standard linear algebra).
+In the code snippet, the scalar $b$ is added element-wise to every element in the final matrix due to [broadcasting](https://pytorch.org/docs/stable/notes/broadcasting.html) (this is a common library feature, not necessarily standard linear algebra).

 So far, we have random parameters and we ignore the output.
 But what if we want to train the neuron so that the output mimics a real function or process?
 The next subsection tackles this very problem.